code-423n4/2022-08-olympus/README.md

 $ git submodule update --init --recursive
 ```

+Bophades also requires the use of jq for running some tests. jq is a program for manipulating JSON files from the command line, available on most OS's.
+jq installation instructions can be found here: https://stedolan.github.io/jq/download/

 ### Building the System
 Once dependencies are installed, you can build the project by running:
 ```shell